Vyral/base-template/_posts/2018-05-03-7-things-new-homeowners-need-to-know.md

 {% include youtube.html %}

-Being a homeowner comes with a lot of responsibilities.
-I’ll go over seven important things that new homeowners should know today.

 Today I want to talk about a few important things that new homeowners may not know they need to do.

 **1. Save for unexpected problems.** You can’t stop the dishwasher from breaking, but you can set some cash aside to pay for unexpected replacements.